seansfkelley/seansfkelley.github.io/_posts/2023-08-06-sourdough.md

 Scoop dough out onto hard, non-porous, unfloured surface.[^3] Knead: grab, pull, smash, roll, turn (reference: [original video at 3:20](https://www.youtube.com/watch?v=APEavQg8rMw&t=200s)). **Don't pull too hard.** Doing so tears the outer layers of the dough and makes the whole thing a sticky mess again.
 Repeat for about 10 minutes.
 You want dough that is smooth, elastic and tacky (but not sticky).

-Cover bowl and proof for 4 hours in a warm environment.
+Return to bowl, cover, and proof for 4 hours in a warm environment.

 {% literate_recipe_step wait="4h" duration="5m" %}

 Put dough on unfloured countertop.
 Sprinkle with flour, and flip.
 Fold each of the four edges over the center until you get a rough ball.

-Rest for 30 minutes.
+Rest, covered with the bowl or kitchen towel, for 30 minutes.

 {% literate_recipe_step wait="30m" duration="10m" %}